-When Lymsleia shares a scene with the Prince one of these is bound to occur but the crowning one is the first one because it also serves as an Establishing Character Moment: She's introduced via door swining open and an adorable girl flying through it to glomp her beloved brother.
+When Lymsleia shares a scene with the Prince one of these is bound to occur but the crowning one is the first one because it also serves as an Establishing Character Moment: She's introduced via a door swinging open and an adorable girl flying through it to glomp her beloved brother.

 Ferid's introduction involves him greeting his son warmly, giving him a bear hug so big he nearly crushes him.

-Arshtat is full of these, almost every cutscene with her, if it doesn't involve the Sun Rune, it involves her being a good Queen and darling mother.
+Arshtat is full of these, almost every cutscene with her, if it doesn't involve the Sun Rune, involves her being a good Queen and darling mother.
 Of note:

 Her first introduction involves warm greetings and words of praise for the Prince and his whole entourage.